Barry1/Barry1/WSL.md

 There is the `/etc/wsl.conf` file in which some options could be set, in every distribution.

+The documentation on the options is to be found [here](https://docs.microsoft.com/de-de/windows/wsl/wsl-config#configuration-options).

 This is only slightly commented.
 Have a look at the following links.

 - <https://docs.microsoft.com/de-de/windows/wsl/wsl-config#configure-per-distro-launch-settings-with-wslconf>